Vincent Parker: Parcel store

-Parker grabbed his tools and cut off a four foot section.
-The ladder disappeared into the ether...
+Upset, Parker saved the day.
+He grabbed his tools and cut off a four-foot section.
+The ladder, the ether claimed it.
 No security was called.

 Civilian vehicles

 In POW camps, many prisoners had not experienced civvy street for some time.
 A civilian vehicle was rarely seen inside a POW camp.
 A vehicle in a camp caused curiosity.
 In 1942, Parker stole tools from a civilian vehicle parked in the court yard.
 In this theft O'Hara also stole the map out of the glove compartment.
 This vehicle theft relied on a team distracting the guards.
 In 1943, these distractions became comfortable.
 In 1943 a delivery van appeared in the court yard.
 The van delivered heavy equipment for the barbers.
 The lags robbed the van.
 O'Hara stole a Hydraulic jack.
 The jack was a good tool, and O'Hara went to the top of the list with the escape committee.
 He also wanted to steal the back wheel...
 To their own detriment, the delivery lads rushed and flustered...
 They had their minds on the next job.
 Looking out for them, O'Hara left a tightened nut in the back wheel...
 They later speculated the wheel would fall off the car in a country lane.
 Parker and his comrades planned and executed the stooging system for the robbery.